florale/rscentheme/README.md

 <!-- badges: end -->

 **R** **S**tudio S**cent**ed T**heme**s
-is an package with themes for R Studio inspired by perfumes.
+is an R package with themes for R Studio inspired by perfumes.
 Below you will find instructions on how to install and apply the themes to your R Studio.

 ![](https://github.com/florale/rscentheme/blob/main/inst/media/rscentheme.gif)